-Infection control complaints
+Infection control complaints and lapses

 This website contains reports on businesses where an IPAC lapse was identified.
 It does not include reports of businesses that were investigated by Public Health following a complaint where no infection prevention and control lapse was identified.

-Tickets, orders and closures
+Tickets, orders, and closures

 An order is issued under the Health Protection and Promotion Act (HPPA) when there are reasonable and probable grounds that a health hazard exists.
-It may include direction to close a premise or activities like cleaning, disinfection, or prohibiting an item for sale.
+It may include direction to close a premise or require activities like cleaning, disinfection, or prohibiting an item for sale.

-All tickets, orders and closures are posted on this website for a minimum of six months, or longer if the infraction is ongoing.
+All tickets, orders and closures are posted on Check Before You Choose for a minimum of six months, or longer if the infraction is ongoing.
 If the order or ticket is related to an IPAC investigation where a lapse was identified, the order or ticket will remain on this page for two years.